Learning Outcomes

 This article has covered the following key knowledge points:

-• A breach of fiduciary duty can occur even if the trust property is not misappropriated or diminished in value.
+- A breach of fiduciary duty can occur even if the trust property is not misappropriated or diminished in value, or even if the trust benefits.

-• The case of Boardman v Phipps illustrates the strict liability for unauthorised profits and conflicts of interest.
+- Boardman v Phipps illustrates strict liability for unauthorised profits and conflicts of interest, and the potential for equitable allowance.

 Key Terms and Concepts